-A meningioma is cancer that starts in the space between the skull and brain or the spine and spinal cord.
+A meningioma is a tumor that starts between the skull and brain or the spine and spinal cord.
 Survival rates vary depending on the meningioma grade, with grade 1 tumors having the highest life expectancy.

-When brain cancer is “primary,” this means that the cancer originated in the brain.
+When brain cancer is primary, this means that the tumor originated in the brain.

-For a person with a meningioma, the outlook depends on many factors, including the size of the tumor.
-Treatment usually involves surgically removing it.
-When this is not an option, other approaches, such as chemotherapy, can help.
+The outlook for a person with a meningioma depends on many factors, including the size of the tumor.
+Treatment usually involves surgery to remove the tumor.
+When this is not an option, other approaches, such as radiation, can help.

 Exposure to radiation, particularly during childhood, is the only known environmental risk factor for meningiomas.
-People living with a genetic disorder called neurofibromatosis type 2 also have a higher risk of developing meningiomas.
+People living with a genetic disorder called neurofibromatosis type 2 also have a higher chance of developing meningiomas.

 - the tumor’s location

 - the amount of tumor that remains after surgery

 A doctor grades meningiomas 1–3.
 Grade 1 is the most common type, and it grows slowly.